-A recent study conducted by a trio of researchers from Stanford – Nate Circa, Manu Prakash and Adrien Benusiglio – explained the curious attraction found between droplets of similar coloured food colouring and the strange hostile behaviour towards those of different colours, a phenomenon that Nate Circa stumbled upon quite accidentally a few years ago.
+A recent study conducted by a trio of researchers from Stanford – Nate Circa, Manu Prakash, and Adrien Benusiglio – explained the curious attraction found between droplets of similar colored food coloring and the strange hostile behavior towards those of different colors, a phenomenon that Nate Circa stumbled upon quite accidentally a few years ago.

 By: Shamita Chaudhry